 Many site owners find it too painful to build links, because they hate begging for links.
 There is a mental barrier to overcome before you can be successful at link building and outsourcing is not a cost-effective option.

 Yet not building links is the biggest strategic mistake you can make.
 Content with links ranks much better.
-In fact it is wiser (and more effective) to write a bunch of guest posts than publishing content on your own blog that no one reads.
+In fact, it is wiser (and more effective) to write a bunch of guest posts than publishing content on your own blog that no one reads.

 9. Avoid Fake Footprints

-This is very often forgotten in the heat of action, but your metrics need to be justifiable.
+This is very often forgotten in the heat of the action, but your metrics need to be justifiable.
 What do I mean by that?

 You may have 1,000 backlinks… but are they justified by traffic and social shares?
 In other words, if your site has close to zero traffic and no one shares your content, those backlinks are fake for sure.
 And Google knows that.
-This is why you need to have a balance of traffic, social shares and baclinks.
+This is why you need to have a balance of traffic, social shares, and baclinks.
 This is a reason why building links sometimes “doesn’t work”.